Cethric/Cethric.github.io/_drafts/2020-04-22-Introduction-to-GraphQL.md

     author: String
 }
 ```

+Something to note however is that types are only outputs to be able to bundle arguments together the [`input`][input-types] type needs to be used

 #### Example
 An example schema is defined bellow for a simple book database where a user can query for all books or for a specific book by title.
 They are also able to insert a new book into the database: